Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

-Install the new default file: your changes in the old file will be lost.
+Install the new default file version: your changes in the old file will be lost.

 If you are uncertain, you can open a shell with s.
 You will find yourself in a directory containing the relevant file, and there can get a picture of the situation.
 Quit the shell with Strg-D in order to proceed with the update.

 Abort the update.
-The instance retains the old version.
+The site retains the old version.
 Files that have already been changed during the update however remain changed!
 A new update attempt can be started at any time.

 Further conflict situations

 Alongside the content-merging of files there is a whole series of further situations in which Checkmk requires your decisions.
 Some of these are very unusual situations, that nevertheless need to be handled correctly.
 In these cases Checkmk will always give you the choice of keeping your version, or of adopting the new default version.
 What is more, there is always the option of aborting an update, or of opening a shell.
 Examples of such ‘difficult’ situations are:

 conflicting changes to file types (e.g., when a file is replaced by a symbolic link)

 conflicting changes to file permissions